 Six Areas of Scope for Management

-There are six areas of Scope for Management which works in unison for identifying, defining and monitoring the scope.
+There are six areas of Scope for Management that work in unison for identifying, defining, and monitoring the scope.
 Let us take a dig at what these areas are:

 1. Requirements Management: This management gathers and assembles stakeholders to identify their needs and expectations.
 At this stage, the interests of the stakeholders are described, and nothing is spoken about how to achieve the solutions that are to be met